Keeping children safe in education

 This year continues to be an incredibly challenging one for schools.
 When it comes to safeguarding, taking a thorough, holistic approach isn’t optional – indeed, the pressure is on schools to get this right from the start.
 With young people facing ever-more dangerous and complex risks, headteachers and safeguarding leads need to ensure they have robust and seamless safeguarding structures in place that take into account potential disruption caused by local lockdowns or quarantine measures.

 Entrust is the trusted partner with the expertise and tools to make sure schools are doing all they can for their pupils.
-To find out more about how we can help your school to manage safeguarding processes, visit our website or get in touch with our team of experts.
+To find out more about how we can help your school to manage safeguarding processes, visit our website.